Server-to-Server (S2S) card payments

 Response

-The public key does not change frequently.
-You can cache it on the server side, but check for updates every 24 hours.
+The public key does not change often.
+You may cache it on the server, but check for updates every 24 hours.

 Card data JSON structure

-Prepare a JSON object with card data in the following format:
+Prepare a JSON object with the card data in the following format:

 {